Home > Manuals > iQ Whole House Entertainment > IMS Media Server > Installing the iQ IMS

 Thumb Screws - used to remove or secure the faceplate of the server.

-Rear of iQ IMS
+Back of iQ IMS

 Installation Steps